Israel and Hamas agree on truce to free hostages in swap, raising hopes of halting war in Gaza

 In northern Gaza, about 60 bodies and 200 people wounded by heavy fighting were brought into the Kamal Adwan Hospital overnight, hospital director Dr. Ahmed al-Kahlout told Al-Jazeera television on Wednesday.
 He said the hospital is using cooking oil to keep its generator running.

+The Al-Aqsa Hospital in central Gaza said 128 bodies were brought in overnight after nearby strikes, more than double the number that arrived Tuesday night.

-Despite the massive destruction across Gaza and the killing of thousands of Palestinian civilians, Hamas leader Yehya Sinwar will likely present the release of the prisoners — seen by most Palestinians as heroes resisting occupation — as a major achievement, and declare victory if the war ends.
+Despite the heavy toll on Palestinian civilians, Hamas leader Yehya Sinwar will likely present the release of the prisoners — seen by most Palestinians as heroes resisting occupation — as a major achievement, and declare victory if the war ends.

-Hamas said hundreds of trucks carrying humanitarian aid — including fuel — would be allowed to enter Gaza.
-It said Israeli aircraft would stop flying over the territory's south for the duration of the four-day cease-fire and for six hours daily in the north.
+Hamas said hundreds of trucks carrying humanitarian aid — including fuel — would be allowed to enter Gaza, and that Israeli aircraft would limit their operations during the cease-fire.

 The war erupted in early October, when several thousand Hamas militants broke through Israel's formidable defenses and poured into the south, killing at least 1,200 people, mostly civilians, and taking scores more captive.
 Israel responded with weeks of devastating airstrikes on Gaza, followed by a ground invasion.